solarkennedy/sensu-shell-helper/README.md

 ## Options

     -h      Show help
     -n      Specify the name of the check.
-Defaults to the name of the command you run with args.
+Defaults to the name of the command you run with args, with whitespace replaced with underscores.
+No whitespace allowed.
     -l      Send the output of the command to logger as well as Sensu with a provided tag.
     -d      Dry run, send the output what would be sent to Sensu to stderr.
     -H      String of an array of handlers.
 Defaults to empty. (use default handlers)